African American–Jewish relations: Nation of Islam

 Louis Farrakhan, leader of the Nation of Islam, has made many antisemitic remarks.

 The Nation of Islam, a Black separatist religious and political group, made several antisemitic pronouncements in the late 20th century.
-Founder Elijah Muhammad asserted that white people—as well as Jews—were devils implicated in racism against Black people, but that he did not consider Jews to be any more corrupt or oppressive than other whites were.
+Founder Elijah Muhammad asserted that white people—as well as Jews—were devils who were implicated in the practice of racism against Black people, but he did not believe that Jews were more corrupt or oppressive than other whites.

 In 1993, Nation of Islam spokesman Khalid Abdul Muhammad publicly called Jews "bloodsuckers".
 Current leader Louis Farrakhan has also made several remarks that the Anti-Defamation League and others consider antisemitic.
 Although Farrakhan has denied it, a tape obtained by The New York Times supports claims that he referred to Judaism as a "dirty religion" and called Adolf Hitler a "very great man."

 Elijah Muhammad claimed that Black people—not white people or Jews—are the chosen people.
 In a 1985 speech, Farrakhan similarly said, "I have a problem with Jews ... because I am declaring to the world that they are not the chosen people of God. ...
-You, the black people of America and the Western Hemisphere [are]."
+You, the black people of America and the Western Hemisphere."

 Nation of Islam leader Malcolm X was also widely accused of being antisemitic.
 His autobiography contains several antisemitic charges and caricatures of Jews.
 Alex Haley, his co-author, had to make rewrites to eliminate a number of negative statements about Jews in the manuscript.
 Malcolm X believed the fabricated antisemitic text Protocols of the Elders of Zion was authentic and introduced it to NOI members, while blaming Jews for "perfecting the modern evil" of neo-colonialism.
 He was a leading figure in shaping Black antisemitism, engaging in Holocaust trivialization and claiming the Jews "brought it on themselves".

 In 1961, Malcolm X spoke at an NOI rally alongside George Lincoln Rockwell, head of the American Nazi Party.
 At a different rally, Rockwell claimed there was overlap between Elijah Muhammed's ideas and white supremacy, although the crowd was hostile towards him and booed at his comments.
 Even after leaving the NOI and during the last months of his life, Malcolm X's statements about Jews continued to call Jews "bloodsucker[s]".